unixnut/shepherd/shepherd/README.md

   [dyn]: http://docs.ansible.com/intro_dynamic_inventory.html

 Installation
 ------------

+Run **`pip3 install cloud-shepherd`**

 Setup
 -----

-A [Makefile](Makefile) is provided that uses an internal AWK script to generate an Ansible inventory file from your .ssh/config file.
+A [Makefile](Makefile) is provided (see `shepherd/Makefile`) that uses an internal AWK script to generate an Ansible inventory file from your `.ssh/config` file.
 This brings all the regular Ansible variables across from corresponding SSH settings in the file.

-Note that the Makefile currently ignores all hosts in .ssh/config that aren't preceeded by a comment line that starts with an AWS EC2 instance ID.
+Note that the Makefile currently ignores all hosts in `.ssh/config` that aren't preceeded by a comment line that starts with an AWS EC2 instance ID.

 YMMV.

 Usage
 -----